Irish Film Classification Office: Video games

 Unlike the BBFC in the UK, which prior to PEGI ratings becoming legally enforceable in the UK on 30 July 2012 rated video games that met certain criteria (such as very graphic violence), the Irish Film Censor's Office does not usually rate video games, leaving ratings to PEGI, unless the game's content is deemed prohibitable under section 3 (1) of the Act.

 IFCO ratings for video games were introduced in 2001 and retired in 2003.
 Although the Silent Hill Collection was released in 2006, it contained re-releases of the second and third games, which were rated and released in 2001 and 2003 respectively.

 Only 9 games have ever been submitted to and rated by the IFCO:

 Despite the lack of legally binding ratings, most (if not all) video game retailers attempt to prohibit the sale of PEGI 18+ rated games to people under the age of 18, and prior to PEGI ratings the same was done with BBFC 18 ratings on games (the same packaging is usually used in games sold in Ireland as in the UK).

 The only prohibition notice for a video game was issued for Manhunt 2 in 2007.

 Appeals

 All decisions made with regard to certification, may be appealed for up to 6 months after the certificate is initially issued.
 An appeal is issued to the Classification of Films Appeal Board.

 Works may also be submitted for re-classification after seven years since the original certification have passed (not an appeal per se, but rather seen as an update of classification based on current standards).

-The most recent example of a (failed) appeal is The First Purge, which received an 18 certificate for strong bloody violence, sustained threat and disturbing scenes.
+A recent example of a (failed) appeal is The First Purge, which received an 18 certificate for strong bloody violence, sustained threat and disturbing scenes.
 The distributor (Universal Pictures) argued the case for a 16 certificate: